Forgiveness Q&A

 Without Reconciliation, the relationship cannot live again.

-This process genuinely works for restoring relationship.
-And it requires all the steps to be effective for fixing them.
+When the process is done with all its ordered steps, it genuinely works for restoring relationship.
+But, it requires all the steps for it to be effective.

 How does this forgiveness process match to becoming a Christian?